lbihani9/low-level-design/ParkingLot/README.md

 R7: Customers should be able to collect a parking ticket from the entrance and pay at the exit.

-R8: The customer can pay for the ticket either with an automated exit panel or pay the parking agent at the exit.
+R8: The customer can pay for the ticket at the automated exit panel.

 R9: The payment should be calculated at an hourly rate.

-R10: Payment can be made using either a credit/debit card, Cash or UPI.
+R10: Payment can be made using either a debit card, or UPI.

+## Future work
+1. **New requirement**: Add support for multiple floors.
+2. **New requirement**: Add support for closest spot assignment strategy.
+Current strategy is to assign the first available spot of a compatible type.
+3. **Design improvement**: Ideally, strategy pattern should be used for assignment strategy.
+4. **Design improvement**: Implementation of Display should be ideally be done using Observer Pattern.
+Whenever available spots changes, display should automatically get updated.
+5. **Design improvement + New requirement**: Currently, vehicle class is implemented using just enums.
+There was no need for separate classes for each type because none of them needed separate special methods for their types.
+But, if we plan to add support for `Electric` vehicle type, we might need separate class if we also plan to add charging outlet to charge the vehicle.